Documentation Index

 Branch Mapping

 For example, in an organization in which the New York office uses the 10.1.0.0/16 subnet and the Chicago office uses the 10.2.0.0/16 subnet, the mapping table should be configured to map those subnet addresses to the branch names.
-As a result, the Branch Name column of the sessions view will be populated with the value of “New York” for all user sessions established from client IP addresses in the 10.1.0.0/16 range, and with the value of “Chicago” for the 10.2.0.0/16 range.
+As a result, the Branch Name column will be populated with the value of “New York” for all user sessions established from client IP addresses in the 10.1.0.0/16 range, and with the value of “Chicago” for the 10.2.0.0/16 range.

 10.1.0.0/16,Chicago